 Both he and Lansdell agreed that they’d happily volunteer their 3D printing expertise for a community cause again.

 The work of Hix and Lansdell is “another example of how being at Boise State instills the desire to help,” said Baschnagel.
-“These students go out of their way for the community.”
+“At the MakerLab we are always trying to fill community needs through innovation, and sometimes the most innovative thing we can do is listen and connect.”

 – Story by Anna Webb